SymfonyCasts/symfony-ux/sfcasts/turbo/modal-cleanup.md

 Let's see what's going on.
 Reopen the modal and inspect it.
 Hmm.
 Ah, look at the `form`.
 It has `data-turbo-frame="_top"`!
 That's coming from `_form.html.twig`.
-Remember: a few minutes ago, we set the `data-turbo-form` attribute to a dynamic `formTarget` variable.
+Remember: a few minutes ago, we set the `data-turbo-frame` attribute to a dynamic `formTarget` variable.
 The point of this was so that *if* the form is being loaded into a frame, then we *target* that frame.
 Else, if the form is being loaded via a normal page load, target `_top`.